gkalpak/simple-torch/README.md

 The following npm scripts are available and can help during testing:

-- `audit-web-app`: Audit a web-app (at the provided URL) for things like performance, accessibility, best practices, PWA-readiness and SEO.
+- `audit-web-app`: Audit a web-app (at the provided URL) for things like performance, accessibility, best practices, and SEO.
 It uses [Lighthouse][lighthouse] under the hood.
 See, [scripts/audit-web-app.js][audit-web-app] for usage instructions.
   _(You shouldn't need to run this manually.
 It is run by other scripts as necessary.)_
 - `lint`: Lint the app source code (TypeScript) and helper scripts (JavaScript).
 - `test`: Lint the code and run the automated tests (unit, end-to-end (e2e), web-app audits).